UniMath/agda-unimath/src/foundation/commuting-squares-of-maps.lagda.md

   htpy-precomp H X
 ```

-### Commutativity of pasting squares and transposing by precomposition
+### Distributivity of pasting squares and transposing by precomposition

 Given two commuting squares which can be composed horizontally (vertically), we
 know that composing them and then transposing them by precomposition gives the